 1767: James Cox developed a method of backing silver with a thin sheet of gold in 1767.
 This is significant in dating jewelry since it means gold-backed silver is post-1767, and not from the earliest decades of the Georgian era.
 However, the absence of gold backing does not mean that a piece is pre-1767.

 1777: Manufacturing technique of die stamping started to be used in jewelry manufacturing in 1777.
-This was far earlier than I would have expected but is important because it means that not all Georgian jewelry was completely hand made.
+This means that not all Georgian jewelry was completely handmade.

 Victorian/Early 20th Century: